yorkulibraries/ydj-css/README.md

 #Getting Started

+(I personally have been using [PKP's own vagrant setup for my local dev and testing][vagrant].
+Its an easy-ish way to get setup for testing before pushing to production -- especially if you aren't very familiar with OJS3).

 1. Clone this repo. `git clone git@github.com:yorkulibraries/ydj-css.git`
 2. Change to ydj-css directory.
 (If you've previously cloned, make sure to pull any changes before doing work `git pull`)
 3. Switch from master branch to ojs3 `git checkout ojs3`.
 (Pull any changes if necessary `git pull`).